firezone/firezone/docs/docs/user-guides/client-instructions.md

 ### Step 2 - Re-authenticate

-Visit the URL of your Firezone portal and log in using credentials provided by your network admin.
+Visit the URL of your Firezone portal and sign in using credentials provided by your network admin.

 ![re-authenticate](https://user-images.githubusercontent.com/52545545/155812962-9b8688c1-00af-41e4-96c3-8fb52f840aed.gif){:width="600"}